soodsa-spring2020/webapp/README.md

 ```
 ~$ dotnet
 ```
-3. Install the **Dotnet Entity Framework** by running the below command in the terminal.
-This commands installs the framework globally.
+3. Restore the **Dotnet Entity Framework** by running the below command in the terminal.
+This commands restores the framework locally.
+Run the command at the location of .config folder where the manifest file is.
 ```
-~$ dotnet tool install --global dotnet-ef
+~$ dotnet tool restore
 ```
 4. Install **PostgreSQL** by running the following command in the terminal.
 Set up a user and a database for the application configuration.
 We will modify the configuration file in the step below.
 ```